Anthropic's Responsible Scaling Policy (Sep 2023): safety as operating procedure

 - Human sampling review: 5% of production sessions sampled weekly by an engineering lead

-- Cost guardrails: hard-cap at $3.00 per session — no soft-alert, just termination
+- Cost guardrails: hard-cap at $3.00 per session.
+No soft-alert, just termination.

 - Kill switch: single-config toggle to disable all LLM calls without redeploying